16 Best Fly Rods Reviewed & Tested (Hands-on Guide)

 5. Best Fly Rod and Reel Combo: Orvis Clearwater Combo

-Orvis clearwater fly rod comboWhile many fly fishers will want to hand-pick their own rod and reel, some anglers prefer to avoid this hassle and just select a pre-paired combo package.
+Orvis Clearwater fly rod comboWhile many fly fishers will want to hand-pick their own rod and reel, some anglers prefer to avoid this hassle and just select a pre-paired combo package.

 And while many such combos are designed for beginners, there are a few combo packages on the market that will provide the quality intermediate and advanced anglers demand.